SSWConsulting/SSW.Rules.Content/rules/unsolicited-feedback/rule.md

 Sometimes the feedback you might want to give addresses an aspect of someone’s self rather than their work.
 For example, someone might be eating with their mouth open in a meeting and it looks unprofessional.
 If the feedback is personal like this, it's best to use a private chat or wait for a private setting to address it.
 This way, the recipient can accept the feedback without external pressure or judgment.

 ![Figure: Example of criticism in a private Teams chat](private-criticism.png)

-For more information, see our rule [Do you know the nice way to correct someone?](/do-you-know-the-nice-way-to-correct-someone)